cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ```

 Now we have a sphere falling onto the ground panel we created.
 How exciting.
-To change the speed in which the spheres fall change the `gravityVector` numbers!
+To change the speed in which the sphere falls change the `gravityVector` numbers!

 ## Project Architecture